flant/addon-operator/HOOKS.md

 - Run hook with binding context for the "monitor-pods" binding in the "main" queue.
 - Fill snapshot for the "monitor-nodes" binding, do not execute hook.
-- Run in parallel: 1) hook with the "beforeAll" binding context in the "main" queue, 2) hook with the "monitor-cms" binding context in the "config-map-handling-queue" queue, and 3) fill snapshot for the "monitor-secrets" binding.
+- Run in parallel:
+  - hook with the "beforeAll" binding context in the "main" queue
+  - hook with the "monitor-cms" binding context in the "config-map-handling" queue
+  - fill snapshot for the "monitor-secrets" binding.

 > Note: there is no guarantee that the "beforeAll" binding context contains snapshots with ConfigMaps and Secrets.

 ### Synchronization for module hooks

-[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is a first run of module hooks with "kubernetes" bindings after module enablement.
-It occurs right after the success of the module's "onStartup" hooks.
-By default, the addon-operator waits for hooks with `executeHookOnSynchronization: true` to finish before proceeding to "beforeHelm" hooks.
-You can skip this waiting for bindings in parallel queues by setting `waitForSynchronization: false`.
+[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is the first run of module hooks with "kubernetes" bindings after module enablement.
+It executes right after the successful completion of the module's "onStartup" hooks.
+By default, the Addon-operator executes "beforeHelm" hooks after the completion of hooks with `executeHookOnSynchronization: true`.
+Set `waitForSynchronization: false` to execute these hooks in parallel with "beforeHelm" hooks.

 For example, a module hook with `kubernetes` and `beforeHelm` bindings may have this configuration: